NOC-OI/python-oop-novice/_episodes/06-duck.md

 Then strings and lists would unnecessarily stop working, even though the function could handle them.

-Duck typing lets our functions stay general and reusable.

 ## Protocols

 It is frequently useful to codify exactly what requirements are placed